bibbox/sys-activities/README.md

 # SYS-ACTIVITIES SERVICE

 Microservie for activity management in the BIBBOX framework.
-At first a activity logbook is impelemented.
+First an activity logbook is impelemented.

 ## Docker Images Used
  * [phyton server running flask]